Punktum-dk/dsu-service-specification/README.md

 The key sets must be specified sequentially starting from 1.
 E.g. it is not allowed to specify set 1, set 2, set 4 without also specifying set 3.

 When a transaction is accepted, all previous DS keys associated with the domain name are deleted.
 This means that a transaction must contain all DS keys, which are to be associated with the domain name in the future.

+As of version 3.X.X of the service all DSRECORDs that can be deleted are deleted, the concept of ownership of DSRECORDs are removed with this version.
+A DSRECORDs might not be applicable for deletion, but this will be a very special circumstance.

 <a id="keytag1--keytag5"></a>
 #### `keytag1` .. `keytag5`